jmooradi/hls.js/doc/API.md

 if set to 10, the player will seek back to `liveSyncDurationCount` whenever the next fragment to be loaded is older than N-10, N being the last fragment of the live playlist.
 If set, this value must be stricly superior to `liveSyncDurationCount` a value too close from `liveSyncDurationCount` is likely to cause playback stalls.

+### `liveInfiniteDuration`

+(default: `false`)

+Enable whether the video tag should have an Infinite duration.
+This will disable scrubbing of the player in the default browser controls.
+The MediaElement.currentTime api will still allow seeking within the sliding window.

+### `liveFlushBeforeStartOffset`

+(default: `false`)

+Enable automatic flushing of the buffer outside of the current sliding window.
+This is only applicable if `liveInfiniteDuration` is set to true.

 ### `liveSyncDuration`